burrapriyanka85-pixel/MediPredict-Multi-Disease-Prediction-System/README.md

 # 🩺 MediPredict – Multi-Disease Prediction System

 ## Overview
 MediPredict is a machine learning–based healthcare application that demonstrates an end-to-end ML workflow, from data preprocessing and model training to deployment through a Streamlit web interface.
-The project focuses on building reliable **baseline machine learning models** for predicting the risk of multiple diseases using structured clinical data.
+The project focuses on building reliable baseline machine learning models for predicting the risk of multiple diseases using structured clinical data.

 The goal of this project is to showcase practical ML engineering skills, including data handling, model evaluation, modular code design, and user-facing deployment.

 ---

 ## Supported Disease Predictions
-The application currently supports prediction for the following conditions:

 - Diabetes
 - Heart Disease
 - Liver Disease
 - Parkinson’s Disease

-Each disease is handled using an **independently trained model**, allowing modular development and easier future extension.
+Each disease is handled using an independently trained model, allowing modular development and easier future extension.

 ---